U.S. pre-paid card providers angle for slice of stimulus check action -industry groups

 While that CFPB measure has helped pave the way for the Treasury to adopt new payment types for stimulus checks, the agency still has to work through other issues.

-Those include whether to take competitive bids for the contract or potentially use emergency powers to quickly pick a provider, according to the ETA, which represents companies including PayPal Inc PYPL.O, Visa V.N and Mastercard MA.N, and two lawyers familiar with the discussion.
+Those include whether to take competitive bids for the contract or potentially use emergency powers to quickly pick a provider, according to the ETA, which represents companies including PayPal Inc , Visa and Mastercard , and two lawyers familiar with the discussion.

 While the Treasury would pay the contracted issuer, there was a question mark over whether consumers would have to pay fees to access the funds, the two lawyers said.